The Food Strategy

 How will this feed into the Food Strategy?

-After the Inquiries have taken place, the Council will review and analyse the findings – with the option of commissioning additional research to fill in gaps or find out more about specific food system issues and solutions.
+Following the Inquiries, the Council are now reviewing and analysing the findings – with the option of commissioning additional research to fill in gaps or find out more about specific food system issues and solutions.
 Ultimately, the Council will co-design a set of recommendations for Defra, drawing on what they have learnt about regional, place-based food systems – and how this can inform the new Food Strategy.